Solving the Data Conundrum in Healthcare

 An organization may have achieved solutions to the above barriers, but one problem may still exist that potentially could add the most value to institution.
 Data must be analyzed and utilized to generate meaningful insights.
 Once data is cleaned, sorted, aggregated, and readily accessible, it still does not solve the problem with analytics.
 How does an organization gain knowledge and insight about its patient population?
 This occurs through trend analysis and operational assessment.
 Data analysis may uncover unknown and previously unseen obstacles at the organizational level that prevented patient access to care.
 Analytics may reveal that an organization’s patient population is at higher risk for various disease processes relative to other areas of the country, thus necessitating the creation of a new separate screening initiative or service line.
 An example would be an organization that realizes it has a high incidence of non-smoking related lung malignancy.
 Awareness is increased and a new program is started to further study risk factors associated with the malignancy.
 Research is generated and published, and access to screening or testing is increased for patients in the area.
 Ultimately, knowledge is gained which empowers an institution and, more importantly, improves patient care.

 Having identified the existing barriers to solving the data conundrum, innovative solutions are becoming more readily available as the needs continue to be refined.
-Stay tuned for part 2 of 3 of this series on innovation and technologies as solutions.
+Read part 2 of 3 of this series on innovation and technologies as solutions.